For many of us, TV is a way to enjoy some low cost entertainment.

 As you can see, there are a lot of great ways to get access to free TV shows and movies, which means that you can cut your costs without missing out on your favorite shows.

-While many of the apps and platforms may not offer the massive choice or first run shows provided by premium services like Netflix, Hulu, and the other major streaming services, they can allow you to enjoy live TV streaming for free!
+While many of the apps and platforms may not offer the massive choice or first run shows provided by premium sites like Netflix, Hulu, and the other major streaming services, they can allow you to enjoy live TV streaming for free!
 So start saving!

 Have you own free video streaming services that you'd recommend?
 Tell us what they are in the comments!